 - you’ve had a miscarriage before

-- it took a long time for you to get pregnant.
+- you felt as if it took a long time for you to get pregnant in the first place.

 You may find it helpful to:

-- ask for practical and emotional support from your family and friends, like shopping, housework or preparing meals – family and friends can read our information about supporting someone who has had a miscarriage
+- ask for support from your family and friends, like shopping, housework or preparing meals – family and friends can read our information about supporting someone who has had a miscarriage

 - eat a healthy, balanced diet